10 reasons NOT to have a wedding videographer

 TIP: Ask if your videographer offers a payment plan to allow you to pay over time.
 I even offer my clients the chance to pay 50 per cent before the wedding day and 50 per cent afterwards, to allow those who are having money as a wedding gift, to get their funds together.

-These days most videographers use DSLR and mirrorless cameras, the same as your photographer’s.
-Many film ‘hand-held’ as well, apart from for the ceremony and speeches, so other than the microphone on top of the camera there’s little to distinguish between a photographer and videographer.
+These days, most videographers use DSLR and mirrorless cameras, the same as your photographer’s.
+Many film handheld as well, apart from for the ceremony and speeches, so other than the microphone on top of the camera, there’s little to distinguish between a photographer and videographer.

-3) My priest might not like my ceremony being filmed or might charge me
+4) My priest might not like my ceremony being filmed or might charge me

 I’ve been filming weddings since 2013 and only once have I had an issue with a priest refusing me to film at the front of the church.
 I have however, on several occasions, been in church where a photographer has been told to stand at the back to avoid being a distraction.
 So it’s just not the norm for whoever is holding your ceremony to refuse it to be filmed.